-If candida yeast enters the bloodstream (usually through medical equipment or devices), it can travel to the heart, brain, blood, eyes, and bones.
-This can cause a serious, life-threatening infection.
+If candida enters your bloodstream (usually through medical equipment or devices), it can travel to your heart, brain, blood, eyes, and bones.
+This can cause a serious, life-threatening infection called invasive candidiasis.

-This happens most often to people who have recently been admitted to a hospital or live in a health care facility, such as a nursing home.
-Like other types of yeast infections, if you have diabetes, a weakened immune system, kidney failure, or are on antibiotics, your chances of getting it are greater.
+People who have recently been admitted to a hospital or live in a health care facility, such as a nursing home, are most at risk.
+Like other types of yeast infections, your chances of getting invasive candidiasis are greater if you have diabetes, a weakened immune system, kidney failure, or are on antibiotics .

 The symptoms include fever and chills.
-Since it's likely a person with this infection is already sick with another condition, it can be hard to diagnose.
+It can be hard to diagnose because it's likely that a person with this infection is already sick with another condition.

 Invasive candidiasis is treated with an oral or intravenous dose of antifungal medication.
 If you are having surgery and have higher odds of a yeast infection, your doctor might prescribe a series of antifungal medicines before the procedure.